 Work alongside your studies and become a registered nurse with our degree apprenticeship in Nursing.

-The apprenticeship will help you develop the necessary skills, knowledge, and attitudes to be able to provide the best possible person-centred, compassionate nursing care to people in the many settings that nurses work.
-It will also furnish you with the skills that you need to become a lifelong learner acquiring new knowledge and skills throughout your career.
+The apprenticeship will help you develop the necessary skills, knowledge and behaviours central to contemporary healthcare and nursing care - across nursing settings.
+It will also furnish you with the ability to become a lifelong learner, acquiring new knowledge and skills throughout your career.

 What the apprenticeship covers